kenlowrie/smd/docs/section/nscode-doc.md

 [smdcode.b] variables are probably best described as macros, and although the other namespace variables could also be viewed this way, [smdcode.b] variables are much more powerful because they provide a way to construct emitters written in Python! [smdcode.b] macros are used heavily throughout the system builtins to achieve some of the more powerful features of [smd.b].

-[bluenote(t="If you are not familiar with Python and Python programming, then you may want to skip this section; it isn't for you.
+[bluenote(c="If you are not familiar with Python and Python programming, then you may want to skip this section; it isn't for you.
 You can still do quite a bit with [smd.b] without having to write extensions in Python.")]

 [link.ug_code_syntax]
 [wrap_h.section(t="### [smdcode.il] Syntax")]